AndrewELe/FSChatBot/README.md

 "In this city, we've got a saying: once is coincidence, twice is a booking offense!" -Judge Dredd

+seriously though,
-seriously though, i encourage you to reach out or branch this project. please feel free to contact me !
+I encourage you to reach out or branch this project. please feel free to contact me !

 ## Contact Information